signaturelabs/replivisor/README.md

 * In the \_replicator database on Cloudant, the replication state was <code>triggered</code>, so our existing monitoring did not detect the issue.

-## How replivisor tries to solve the problem
+## How replivisor attempts to solve the problem

 Replivisor monitors CouchDB replications _from the outside_.
 It watches the changes feed of both the source and the target databases, and makes sure that documents are making it to the target within a reasonable amount of time as defined by a threshold.

-[Architecture Diagram]

 ## Replivisor algorithm